 - Open only to students in the College of Business*.
 CAS may request special permission to enroll by emailing email@example.com.

 - Students who may transfer to the College of Business are required to have MATH 081 or MATH 021.
 MATH 051 is not accepted for Business.

 Limits and continuity; exponential, logarithmic and trigonometric functions; derivatives; extrema; approximations; indefinite and definite integrals.
 Applications with emphasis on business and economics.

 - ALEKS score of 61-75 required

-- If you need MATH 021 but your SAT Math score is in the 600-649 range, then you are advised to register for MATH 075 and the next semester MATH 076.
+- If you need MATH 021 but your ALEKS score is not quite high enough, then you are advised to register for MATH 075 and the next semester MATH 076.
 These are courses that break the material of MATH 021 into two 2 credit courses over two semesters.
 Completing MATH 075 & 076 substitutes for completing MATH 021.